aleju/papers/neural-nets/Batch_Normalization.md

   * Saturating nonlinearities can be safely used.
 (Optimized gradient flow prevents the network from getting stuck in saturated modes.)
   * BN reduces the need for dropout.
 (As it has a regularizing effect.)

+* How BN works:
+  * BN normalizes layer inputs to zero mean and unit variance.
+That is called *whitening*.
+  * Naive method: Train on a batch.
+Update model parameters.
+Then normalize.
+Doesn't work: Leads to exploding biases while distribution parameters (mean, variance) don't change.
+  * A proper method has to include the current example *and* all previous examples in the normalization step.
+  * This leads to calculating in covariance matrix and its inverse square root.
+That's expensive.
+The authors found a faster way.